aiven/aiven-docs/docs/products/flink/howto/connect-kafka.md

         for Apache Kafka integration definition

     -   `topic`: the topic to be used as a source for the data pipeline.
-        If you want to use a new topic that does not yet exist, write the topic name.
+        To use a new topic that does not yet exist, write the topic name.

         :::warning